carolrizzi/mentor/README.md

 You will need to create a user to access the API.
 You can do this by sending a POST request to the `/api/register/` endpoint.
 The email field is optional and is not effectively used in this project.

-This will return a JWT token that you can use to authenticate your requests.
-You can set the access token in the "Authorize" button on the top right corner.
+Once you have registered a user, you can retrieve a JWT token by sending a POST request to the `/api/token/` endpoint with your username and password.
+This will return two tokens, `access` and `refresh`, which you can use to authenticate your requests.
+You can set the `access` token in the "Authorize" button on the top right corner.
 Once you have logged in, you can start using the API to create text analyses and send follow-up questions.

 Follow up questions are always linked to a specific text analysis, consequently all conversations start with a text analysis request.
 You can request a text analysis by sending a POST request to the `/api/analysis/` endpoint.
 The title is optional and, if not provided, one will be generated automatically by the language model based on the text content.